A Tailor-Made Kazakhstan Tour

 In the afternoon, after a bite of lunch you’ll make the short transfer to the Sauran.
 Across its long history, Sauran has functioned as a trading centre, capital of a Kazahkh-Mongol Khanate and military fortress.
 Its prime position on the thriving silk road bought bags of riches to Sauran, supporting a vibrant community of merchants that travelled north, south, east and west.

 After you’ve explored all the nooks and crannies of this desert-fortress, you will travel back to Shymkent city in time for an early evening flight to the coast of the Caspian sea.
-Once you’ve touched down at your destination – the waterfront city of Aktau – you will travel to your beach front hotel.
-From then, it’s all about supper at a local restaurant where you will have the chance to sample some regional produce.
+Once you’ve touched down at your destination – the port city of Aktau – you will travel to your beachfront hotel.
+Supper is at a local restaurant where you will have the chance to sample some regional produce.

-You’ll meet your driver at the hotel for an 08.30 departure from Aktau to Shakpak Ata, which is a approximately 120km journey.
-Covering this distance is more than worth it to expereience this rather splendid underground mosque and necropolis.
+Today your first stop is the underground mosque of Shakpak Ata.
 Perched on the Tupkargan peninsula, Shakpak Ata is a pilgrimage site that rewards those who make the ascent.

 With the theme of today being one-of-a-kind rock formations, the final destinations today are Sherkala and Airakty-Shomanay (the Valley of Castles).